jupyterhub/binderhub/README.md

    repository ([via this URL] (https://console.cloud.google.com/iam-admin/serviceaccounts/create) - make sure you are in the correct project again).
 You may also need appropriate permissions to set this up.
-Give it a name (same as the name you used for the helm chart, but with a '-pusher' suffix) and click 'Create and Continue'.
+Give it a name (same as the name you used for the chart installation, but with a '-pusher' suffix) and click 'Create and Continue'.
    In the next step, select 'Artifact Registry Writer' as a role.
 Click "Next".
 In the final step, just click "Done".

 7. Now that the service account is created, find it in the list and open it.
 You will